Professor of Psychology (College of Liberal Arts and Social Sciences)

 Employers are typically concerned with increasing employee commitment and performance.
 My organizational support theory reverses this stance by first considering employees’ beliefs concerning their valuation by the organization.
 Organizational support theory holds that (a) employees form general beliefs concerning how much the organization values their contributions and cares about their well-being (perceived organizational support, or POS), (b) POS is strongly influenced by the favorableness of treatment that employees view as discretionary as opposed to treatment that the organization appears pressured or forced to provide, (c) based on the norm of reciprocity, employees return supportive treatment by helping the organization meet its objectives, and (d) POS fulfils socioemotional needs, resulting in an emotional attachment to the organization.

-Eisenberger, R., & Stinglhamber, F. (In preparation).
-The supportive organization.
+Eisenberger, R., & Stinglhamber, F. (2011).
+Perceived organizational support: Fostering enthusiastic and productive employees.
 Washington, DC: American Psychological Association Books.

 Eisenberger, R., & Aselage, J. (2009).
 Incremental effects of reward on experienced performance pressure: Positive outcomes for intrinsic interest and creativity.
 Journal of Organizational Behavior, 30, 95-117.